f-taxes/f-taxes/README.md

 The reason is that the software is very early stage and is missing A LOT of the typical security mechanisms to have it accessible to the outside world in a safe as possible way.

+## Tech Stack

+The backend is written in GO.
+The frontend is a Single Page Application with heavily uses web components.
+The lib for the web components is called lit-element (https://lit.dev/).
+Mongodb is used to store the data.

 ## How to run F-Taxes for development

 Follow these steps to run F-Taxes locally for development.
 It comes ready to go with build tooling.